 From a spatial and geographical point of view, the Atlas brings together contributions from urban studies, architecture and planning, sociology, geography, environmental studies, history, anthropology, and political science.
 The articles/entries of the Thessaloniki Atlas are classified into 10 main thematic categories: History, Social Formation, Economy and Industries, Ecology and Habitats, Public Space and Urban Culture, Housing and Built Environment, Neighbourhoods, Mobility and Infrastructures, Spatial Planning and Development, and Politics and Civil Society.
 These categories facilitate searching within the Atlas, though readers may also look for entries using keywords.

-The Thessaloniki Atlas is currently under preparation and will be online in 2024.
+The Greek version of the Thessaloniki Atlas is online since December 2024 while the English version is currently under preparation and will be online in February 2025.
 The initial group of authors includes experienced and young experts from different scientific backgrounds, while the Atlas’s digital form will allow for continuous addition of new entries.

 The Thessaloniki Atlas is affiliated to the Research Unit for South European Cities, Aristotle University of Thessaloniki.